 When searching for a head women’s basketball coach, Mississippi State athletic director Scott Stricklin was seeking a passionate, driven individual who could build the Bulldogs into a championship program.
-He found the ideal person in Vic Schaefer, who enters his second season as the Bulldogs’ head coach.
+He found the ideal person in Vic Schaefer, who enters his third season as Mississippi State head coach.

-A veteran coach of 29 seasons, Schaefer made an immediate impact in Starkville as he began the process of building the Bulldogs into a program that consistently rates among the best in the nation.
+A veteran coach of 30 seasons, Schaefer has made an immediate impact in Starkville as he began the process of building the Bulldogs into a program that consistently rates among the best in the nation.

 Schaefer plans to build his Mississippi State program the same way he has at every stop in his coaching career, with intense, high-pressure defense and compiling some of the nation’s top-ranked recruiting classes.